hosu-kim/my_libc/README.md

 ```
 This command will create the `libft.a` file
 ### 2. Using the Library in Your Project
-To use the `my_libc` library in your project, compile it as follows:
+To use the `libft` library in your project, compile it as follows:
 ```bash
 gcc -Wall -Wextra -Werror -L. -lft your_program.c -o your_program
 ```